Hell: Punishment

+Examples in different religions

 Ancient Egypt

-With the rise of the cult of Osiris during the Middle Kingdom the "democratization of religion" offered to even his humblest followers the prospect of eternal life, with moral fitness becoming the dominant factor in determining a person's suitability.
+With the rise of the cult of Osiris during the Middle Kingdom, the "democratization of religion" offered to even his humblest followers the prospect of eternal life, with moral fitness becoming the dominant factor in determining a person's suitability.

 At death a person faced judgment by a tribunal of forty-two divine judges.
 If they had led a life in conformance with the precepts of the goddess Maat, who represented truth and right living, the person was welcomed into the heavenly reed fields.
 If found guilty the person was thrown to Ammit, the "devourer of the dead" and would be condemned to the lake of fire.

 The person taken by the devourer is subject first to terrifying punishment and then annihilated.
 These depictions of punishment may have influenced medieval perceptions of the inferno in hell via early Christian and Coptic texts.

 Purification for those considered justified appears in the descriptions of "Flame Island", where humans experience the triumph over evil and rebirth.
 For the damned complete destruction into a state of non-being awaits but there is no suggestion of eternal torture; the weighing of the heart in Egyptian mythology can lead to annihilation.

 The Tale of Khaemwese describes the torment of a rich man, who lacked charity, when he dies and compares it to the blessed state of a poor man who has also died.
 Divine pardon at judgment always remained a central concern for the ancient Egyptians.

 Modern understanding of Egyptian notions of hell relies on six ancient texts: